by Laurence Aurbach, January 2020

 “Laurence Aurbach’s book is so much more than what its title suggests.
 You quickly realize that the history of street networks is the tip of the iceberg.
 This book is really about the historical thinking that led to our modern roadways as well as network patterns.
 So while it was riveting to stroll down this historical path -- especially with all the amazing accompanying images -- the real value of this book emerges when you begin to see the cyclical patterns of the mistakes we’ve made in the past, and that our new transportation technologies are enticing us to make the same ones again.
 If you care about the future of streets, cities, and the people living in those cities, this book will unquestionably help the cause.”

--- Wes Marshall, PhD, PE, professor of civil engineering at University of Colorado Denver
+-- Wes Marshall, PhD, PE, author of Killed by a Traffic Engineer: Shattering the Delusion that Science Underlies our Transportation System (2024) and professor of civil engineering at University of Colorado Denver

 “Laurence Aurbach has written an excellent history that literally illustrates the creation of the autocentric street network.
 Olmsted's parkways, garden cities, the Radburn superblock, Le Corbusier’s visions, and the 1956 Federal Highway Act are interspersed with the utopian schemes of Hugh Ferriss, Norman Bel Geddes, and Futurama to tell the story of the massive investment that produced traffic separation.
 The inevitable congestion that marred the promise of free-flowing traffic sparked a call to reform, and new urbanism and smart growth were the logical responses.
 While shifts to livable roadway environments have occurred, the fundamental conflict between traffic and sustainability will only intensify.
 Fortunately, Aurbach has plotted a path that meshes historical logic and innovative urbanism in the quest to secure a livable future.”